ibrahimabdrabou2-dotcom/SQL-Retail_Sales-/README.md

 FROM retail_sales
 WHERE category = 'Beauty'

-Insight
+Insighs:

-The average age of customers purchasing Beauty products was approximately:
+The average age of customers purchasing Beauty products was approximately 40 years**.

 ```

 5. **Write a SQL query to find all transactions where the total_sale is greater than 1000.**: